Sumithxp/ClientServerConsoleApp/README.md

 ## Easy Steps ##

-1. **Bild SignalRService** -   Goto to the SignalRService folder and build docker image and run
+1. **Build SignalRService** -   Goto to the SignalRService folder and build docker image and run

 ```docker